88lex/sa-gen/README.md

 then choose the account where your projects/SAs reside.
 Then choose the next project.

 Before running the script:
-Create a folder for your keys before running the script
+Create a folder for your keys

 Set your key directory, default is `KEYS_DIR=/opt/sa`.
 There is no need to change your KEYS_DIR as you run more batches and projects, as long as you increment the key numbers appropriately to not overwrite existing keys.